 Confirmed: Obesity Makes It Easier for Tumors to Grow

 Knowledge gained from a 2015 study has given doctors another tool in the fight against breast cancer.
 Research has confirmed that women who are obese — having a body-mass index of 25 or higher — are more likely to develop breast cancer, especially after menopause.
 Fat cells make estrogen and higher amounts of estrogen make certain types of breast cancers grow.

 This new study also found that obesity changes the consistency of breast tissue.
 Obesity makes the framework of fat cells stiffer and that stiffness actually creates an environment more conducive for tumor growth.
 Knowing that obesity can encourage breast cancer, doctors can use these new facts to help persuade their patients to maintain a healthier weight.

 Fewer Women Are Dying of Breast Cancer

-Researchers reported in July that fewer women are dying as a result of breast cancer.
+Researchers reported last July that fewer women are dying as a result of breast cancer.
 The study focused on the SEER database, a registry of U.S. cancer cases maintained by the National Institutes of Health.
 The database contained information about 543,171 women who had been diagnosed with a first, primary invasive cancer.
 Researchers calculated how many women had been diagnosed and died from breast cancer from 1973 to 2010.
 In 1988, it was reported that 33.5 percent of women diagnosed with breast cancer in the U.S. died from the disease.
 The 2010 results in the new study showed that only 23.5 percent of women diagnosed with breast cancer died.